โ† Back to Blog

 6. Adapter

 You have an old logger with a WriteLog method.
 Your new code expects a Logger interface with a Log method.
 They don't match.
-In Java you write a whole adapter class that implements Logger, holds a reference to the old logger, and delegates the call.
-That's a new file, a constructor, and boilerplate.
+In Go, wrap it in a one-field struct and delegate:

 type Logger interface { Log(msg string) }